ckswilliams/modOpenREM/docs/charts.rst

 .. figure:: img/ChartMGScatterPerSystem.png
    :figwidth: 50%
    :align: right
-   :alt: Scatter plot of average glandular dose vs. compressed thickness; one series per system
+   :alt: Scatter plot of average glandular dose vs. compressed thickness; one
+         series per system

-   Figure 12: Scatter plot of average glandular dose vs. compressed thickness; one series per system
+   Figure 12: Scatter plot of average glandular dose vs. compressed thickness;
+              one series per system

+This plot type shows a data point per event (figure 11).
 The series name and data values are shown when the mouse cursor is positioned over a data point.

-These can be plotted with a series per x-ray system.
+These can be plotted with a series per x-ray system (figure 12).
 This can be toggled using the `Plot a series per system` checkbox in the `Chart options`.

 Clicking on a system's legend entry toggles the display of the corresponding series on the chart.